Zibilyonik/compsci_2025-2027/02.Operators and String Methods/Intro.md

 You can find a complete list of string methods in Python in W3Schools' [Python String Methods](https://www.w3schools.com/python/python_strings_methods.asp) page.

-int(input()) -- ask input from user in numbers
+int(input()) -- ask input from user and convert to integer  (can be float, balh blaj)

 - Conditionals
 1. Condition do this
-2. If, retun, not , else
+2. If, elif, else

 - Multiple outcomes ex:(T,F .
 F,T .
 F,F .
 T,T)

 - Scope

+- f string for printing out variables

+- Loops:
+1. "While" loop (until the statment is flase) - conditon (>) - updates the intial value and checks it
+2. "For" loop (we know how many loops we need) - range(number) - just loops needed amount of time
+3. Do While loop (do first check later)